MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 The Azure CLI defaults to a browser-based authentication method when one of the following is true:

-* The OS is Mac, Linux, or an earlier versions of Windows.
+* The operating system (OS) is Mac, or Linux, or the Windows OS is earlier than Windows 10 or Windows Server 2019.
 * The `core.enable_broker_on_windows` configuration property is set to `false`.

 [!INCLUDE [interactive_login](includes/interactive-login.md)]